peterwangxw/maas-location-marketing-ios-sdk/README.md

 --------------

 The PWLocalpoint provides the ability to manager customer's profile attributes.
 There are some SDK methods in `PWLPAttributeManager` that facilitate this:
-- *fetchProfileAttributeMetadataWithCompletion:*
+- *fetchProfileAttributeMetadataWithCompletion:*  <!-- Fetch all attribute metadata -->
-- *fetchProfileAttributesWithCompletion:*
+- *fetchProfileAttributesWithCompletion:*  <!-- Fetch assicated attributes for the device -->
-- *updateProfileAttributes: completion:*
+- *updateProfileAttributes: completion:*  <!-- Update attributes for the assicated device -->